SIR Epidemics in Interconnected Networks: threshold curve and phase transition: Introduction

-In the second portion, we have done significant work on spillover in various network-based models.
+In the second portion, we have done significant work on spillover in various network-based models and obtained a clear phase transition for the probability of spillover.
 These network-based models for spillover include both homogeneous and heterogeneous node degree distributions.
-We have also drawn a spillover threshold curve based on inter-population link density and inter-network infection strength that divides the entire area into two regions, major and minor spillover.
+We have also drawn a spillover threshold curve based on inter-population link density and inter-network infection strength that divides the entire area into two regions: major and minor spillover.
+If the inter-network infection strength and interpopulation link density are in the major spillover region, the probability of spillover is very high, whereas if the inter-network infection strength and interpopulation link density are in the minor spillover region, the probability of spillover is low.

+Summarizing the novel contributions of this paper are: \begin{itemize} \item The determination of an epidemic threshold curve for SIR spreading in interconnected networks. \item The discovery of a phase transition for spillover as a function of the level of interconnection. \item The determination of a major or minor spillover probability region as a function of the level of interconnection and inter-network infection strength. \end{itemize}

+The rest of the paper is organized as follows.
+Section 2 presents some background on spillover and interconnected networks.
+The epidemic threshold curve for SIR dynamics in interconnected networks is illustrated in Section 3.
+Modeling spillover and discovering the phase transition through extensive simulations are shown in Section 4.